Sequential Warped Products: Curvature and Killing Vector Fields: Curvature of Sequential Warped Product Manifolds

-F. Dobarro and E. Lam\'{\i} Dozo, in \cite{Dobarro:1987}, established a relationship between the scalar curvature of a warped product $M\times _{f}N$ of Riemann manifolds and those ones of $M$ and $N$.
-In the following theorem we derive a similar result for the sequential warped product manifold.
+In \cite{Dobarro:1987}, F. Dobarro and E. Lam\'{\i} Dozo established a relationship between the scalar curvature of a warped product of the form $ M\times _{f}N$ and that of its base and fiber manifolds $M$ and $N$.
+In the following theorem we derive a quite different result for a sequential warped product manifold.